Controlling the entry of new shareholders: right of first refusal within a shareholders' agreement

 Usually, any new owner must agree to the same shareholder terms.

-What if a shareholder can't afford to buy more shares?
+What if an existing shareholder can't afford to buy more shares?

 If a shareholder can't raise the money to buy the shares, then he can't participate.
 These are the rights to be able to buy, not the rights to stop another shareholder from selling.